wetw0rk/Sickle/CONTRIBUTING.md

 If you want to add a new module ensure it fits the following criteria:

-- Currently modules are aimed at reverse engineering, if your module is platform specific e.g generates a backdoored binary, contact me at wetw0rk on discord and I will implement a structure similiar to payloads to support this.
+- Currently modules are aimed at reverse engineering, if your module is platform specific e.g generates a backdoored binary, contact me at wetw0rk on discord and I will implement a structure similar to payloads to support this.
 I plan to add this in later releases.
-- Ensure the module works with multiple archetectures if it does not implement checks.
+- Ensure the module works with multiple architectures if it does not implement checks.
 - Ensure that payloads within Sickle are compatible with the module in addition to external payloads `-r`
 - Please provide a testing environment I can recreate to test your module.

 ## New Formats

-If you want to add a new formwat it needs to fit the following criteria:
+If you want to add a new format it needs to fit the following criteria:

 - The format must be a widely deployed language or format.
-For example `Golang` would be a great addition.
+For example, `Golang` would be a great addition.
 Some formats do not need to be a language and can be a way multiple languages accept input.
 A great example of this is `dword`.

 - Please provide a testing environment since I need to ensure the language accepts that format.
 A good example of this can be found in this tutorial.
 I don't need it to be this verbose but I need to be able to follow the steps provided to test the new format.